madcampos/madcampos.github.io/blog/2023-05-05/hello-world.md

 The result is this blog that you, dear reader, is reading right now.
 It is not perfect, but it is a good MVP to be up and running and improve as I go.

-The code can be viewed on github on the [`blog/index.ts`](https://github.com/madcampos/madcampos.github.io/blob/main/build/blog/index.ts) file.
+The code can be viewed on GitHub on the [`blog/index.ts`](https://github.com/madcampos/madcampos.github.io/blob/main/build/blog/index.ts) file.

 ## Next Steps
 There are still some point to improve.
 The next ones I intend to tackle are the styling of the blog (it is pretty barebones right now), and pagination.